This document guides you through the different documentation resources that will help you build a marketplace with Medusa.

 order.placed event and, when triggered, create child orders of the order, separating ordered items by their associated store.

-To listen to events, you need to create Subscribers that subscribe a handler method to an event.
-In that handler method, you can implement the desired functionality.
+To listen to events, you need to create Subscribers that subscribe a handler function to an event.
+In that handler function, you can implement the desired functionality.

 Learn how to create a subscriber in Medusa.